-(27) "Nameplate capacity" means, starting from the initial installation of a generator, the maximum electrical generating output (in MWe) that the generator is capable of producing on a steady-state basis and during continuous operation (when not restricted by seasonal or other deratings) as specified by the manufacturer of the generator or, starting from the completion of any subsequent physical change in the generator resulting in an increase in the maximum electrical generating output (in MWe) that the generator is capable of producing on a steady-state basis and during continuous operation (when not restricted by seasonal or other deratings), such increased maximum amount as specified by the person conducting the physical change.
+(12) "Nameplate capacity" means, starting from the initial installation of a generator, the maximum electrical generating output (in MWe) that the generator is capable of producing on a steady-state basis and during continuous operation (when not restricted by seasonal or other deratings) as specified by the manufacturer of the generator or, starting from the completion of any subsequent physical change in the generator resulting in an increase in the maximum electrical generating output (in MWe) that the generator is capable of producing on a steady-state basis and during continuous operation (when not restricted by seasonal or other deratings), such increased maximum amount as specified by the person conducting the physical change.

-(28) “NIST traceable elemental Hg standards” means either:

-(a) Compressed gas cylinders having known concentrations of elemental Hg, which have been prepared according to the “EPA Traceability Protocol for Assay and Certification of Gaseous Calibration Standards”; or

-(b) Calibration gases having known concentrations of elemental Hg, produced by a generator that fully meets the performance requirements of the “EPA Traceability Protocol for Qualification and Certification of Elemental Mercury Gas Generators”.

-(29) “NIST traceable source of oxidized Hg” means a generator that: Is capable of providing known concentrations of vapor phase mercuric chloride (HgCl2), and that fully meets the performance requirements of the “EPA Traceability Protocol for Qualification and Certification of Oxidized Mercury Gas Generators”.

-(30) "Operator" means any person who operates, controls, or supervises a coal-fired electric generating unit and shall include, but not be limited to, any holding company, utility system, or plant manager of such a unit or source.
+(13) "Operator" means any person who operates, controls, or supervises a coal-fired electric utility steam generating unit and shall include, but not be limited to, any holding company, utility system, or plant manager of such a unit or source.

-(31) "Owner" means any of the following persons:
+(14) "Owner" means any of the following persons:

-(a) Any holder of any portion of the legal or equitable title in a coal-fired electric generating unit;
+(a) Any holder of any portion of the legal or equitable title in a coal-fired electric utility steam generating unit;

-(b) Any holder of a leasehold interest in a coal-fired electric generating unit; or
+(b) Any holder of a leasehold interest in a coal-fired electric utility steam generating unit; or

-(c) Any purchaser of power from a coal-fired electric generating unit under a life-of-the-unit, firm power contractual arrangement; provided that, unless expressly provided for in a leasehold agreement, owner shall not include a passive lessor, or a person who has an equitable interest through such lessor, whose rental payments are not based (either directly or indirectly) on the revenues or income from such coal-fired electric generating unit.
+(c) Any purchaser of power from a coal-fired electric utility steam generating unit under a life-of-the-unit, firm power contractual arrangement; provided that, unless expressly provided for in a leasehold agreement, owner shall not include a passive lessor, or a person who has an equitable interest through such lessor, whose rental payments are not based (either directly or indirectly) on the revenues or income from such coal-fired electric utility steam generating unit.